 Ball screws are available in all matter of diameters and pitches and for 99.9% of applications a slight adaptation to a standard program can satisfy that demand.
-However, in the three decades of supplying ball screws, occasionally a new design is required.
-For example, this demand can be driven by a unique speed, a high duty cycle or even an unusual loading characteristic.
+However, with well over three decades of supplying ball screws, occasionally a new design is required.
+This demand can be driven by application parameters such as a unique speed, a high duty cycle or even an unusual loading characteristic.
 Perhaps a special fixing of the nut design or even a different material requirement can require an out of the box solution.

-Recently a customer wanted the ball screws and nuts finished in electro-deposited black chromium finish.
+Recently a customer requested that the ball screws and nuts supplied were finished in electro-deposited black chromium.
 The 1 to 2 micron surface treatment does not affect the accuracy of the ball screw but enhances its long term corrosion resistance.
 When supplying this surface finish, both the screw and nut body would be black chromium and then used in conjunction with stainless steel ball bearings.

 During a recent design brief with one of our packaging machinery customers, a new range of machines were being designed with exceptionally long MTBS. (mean time between service).
 In fact, the machines unique selling point was to be its reliability and long service intervals.
 The ball screw to be used would also provide the primary linear movement required within the design, so was a critical part of the design guarantee.
 Typically our ball screws are rated for millions of mm’s of travel at the rated dynamic load.
 This is the load at which 90% of a group of identical ball screws will run without flaking for their lifetime.
 However, they will travel farther than this at lower limits.
 These load-life relationships are analogous to the B10 rating common in the ball bearing industry.
 The relationship of load to life is an inverse cube relation.
 For example, by reducing the customers load by half would increase the life by eight times.
 (Conversely doubling the load would decrease life by 1/8).
 An adaptation of an existing ball screw design, quickly satisfied this customers requirements.